 Daylight photodynamic therapy (PDT) is a non-invasive treatment for pre-cancerous skin lesions such as actinic keratoses.
-Chemical sunscreen and a photosensitising gel are applied to the affected areas and patients remain outdoors for 2 hours.
+Chemical sunscreen and a photosensitising cream are applied to the affected areas and patients remain outdoors for 2 hours.
 Crusting and redness of treated lesions are expected and resolve over 1-2 weeks, revealing smoother, healthier skin.

 What is daylight photodynamic therapy (PDT)?